What is Final Expense Insurance: Plan Now ‘Cause We’re All The Walking Dead

 How Much Does a Funeral REALLY Cost?

-Well I hate to be the bearer of bad news.
+Unfortunately, it costs a LOT!
+I hate to be the bearer of bad news.

 …and if you want some music, booze and a couple of cigars, well you are talking a pretty penny ladies and gentleman.

 According to various sources, the average funeral cost in Canada is around $10,000 and I’ve actually heard of people spending in excess of $25,000.

 A financially savvy person knows that a $10,000 funeral today will cost ’em about $15,000 twenty years from now.
 So it would be prudent to get a final expense policy for at least $15,000 to make sure your family is covered.